 This means that any time of year, after sundown, the infinity cresting above the Rockies is sharp and twinkling with starlight.
 I recalled this visual from my first, summer visit.
 Since 2014, though, the Jasper Dark Sky Festival has been empowering the Jasper fall as an appealing alternative to the summer rush by tapping into its so-heralded Dark Sky reserves.
 For ten days this year—October 16 to 25—the tiny town of Jasper (distinct from, but within, the National Park) hosted an assemblage of people interested in space, the Northern Lights, science television, exploration, urban relief, fresh air, and combinations thereof at a spaced-out Centennial Field (in the heart of town).
 All were welcome to engage and to learn in the mountain air, for free.

-Elsewhere at Centennial Field for the Dark Sky Festival: science-minded puzzles, space-related exercises and rocket-launching stations were laid out on tables and on damp grass to be tinkered with by curious minds of all ages.
-Amateur astronomers lent their expensive telescopes and topical enthusiasm to show attendees solar definition, Venus and more.
-One guy’s eye-safe, sun-specific telescope was apparently a purchase of $5,000.
+Elsewhere at Centennial Field for the Dark Sky Festival: science-minded puzzles, space-related exercises, and rocket-launching stations were laid out on tables and on damp grass to be tinkered with by curious minds of all ages.
+Amateur astronomers lent their expensive telescopes and topical enthusiasm to show attendees solar definition, Venus, and more.
+One guy’s eye-safe, the sun-specific telescope was apparently a purchase of $5,000.
 The day’s other astronomers were either jealous or very happy to be around it.
 I’m not sure which.

 Hadfield deserves special mention as a truly outstanding and deserving presenter.
 The guy tells stories in which being in space is the beginning, end or entirety, and all are intensely captivating for all of us stuck on Earth.
 He spoke of spacewalking through the Northern Lights, selecting socks on launch day, and managing return-trip nausea in Kazakhstan, and he answered questions about modern space programs, space movies, risk-taking, and more with great poise.
 The Mythbusters were really cool, as well, but look, they haven’t been to space.